mattmoskwa/echoecho/README.md

 ### DSL
 It is written using a custom DSL that decribes RESTful requests with the terms "entities" (like Artist), and "methods" (like biographies).
-For example, to describe the method Artist.biographies, use the following syntax:
+For example, to describe the url "/artist/biographies", and therefore the method Artist.biographies, use the following syntax:

 ```ruby
 entity 'artist' do